 You are here

 Incorporate Sustainability Principles into Campus Master Plan (Completed)

 The 2015 iCAP, chapter 7, objective 3 is "Incorporate sustainability principles more fully into the Campus Master Plan."
-Campus F&S is working with the University Office of Capital Programs and Real Estate Services on updating the Campus Master Plan in 2017, putting more emphasize on the Net Zero Growth Policy.
+Campus F&S worked with the University Office of Capital Programs and Real Estate Services on updating the Campus Master Plan in 2017 and 2018, putting more emphasize on the Net Zero Growth Policy.

 When the Campus Master Plan was last updated in 2007, it only minimally addressed campus sustainability.
 The existing Master Plan does state that “The campus will become a model of sustainable design and management through its everyday actions, monitoring, and reporting taking into account all appropriate economic, environmental, and social concerns.”
 The Master Plan also includes an extensive discussion of alternative campus landscapes relating to the open space enhancements specified in the plan, and encourages areas of open space to be developed as examples of native and sustainable landscapes.
 The Master Plan also endorsed transportation ideas that give priority to pedestrian, bicycle, and mass transit movement, consistent with sustainability goals.
 However, the existing Master Plan envisioned extensive growth of existing facilities to accommodate future program needs, and anticipated future growth to continue much as it had in the past, at an average rate of about 1.73 million gross square feet of space per decade.